 A 2011 study compared L-citrulline to phosphodiesterase type 5 (PDE5) inhibitors for treating erectile dysfunction (ED).
-PDE5 inhibitors include Viagra (sildenafil), Cialis (vardenafil) and Levitra (vardenafil).
+PDE5 inhibitors include Viagra (sildenafil), Cialis (tadalafil) and Levitra (vardenafil).
 While L-citrulline did not perform as well, researchers concluded that L-citrulline supplementation “proved to be safe and psychologically well accepted” by patients with erectile dysfunction.

 “Its role as an alternative treatment for mild to moderate ED, particularly in patients with a psychological fear of [PDE5] inhibitors, deserves further research,” the researchers wrote.

 Studies Inconclusive on L-citrulline Exercise Benefits

 Over the counter (OTC) versions of L-citrulline have been marketed as enhancing aerobic exercise as well as building, feeding and repairing muscle fibers.
 L-citrulline may help with blood flow, help muscles work better, and increase the body’s ability to use oxygen during exercise.
 But most studies of L-citrulline in this area have been made up of small groups and have been inconclusive.

 A 2015 study gave 22 trained male cyclists 2.4 grams of either oral L-citrulline or a placebo once a day for eight days.
 On the eighth day, the men took their dose one hour before taking part in a 4 km (2.48 miles) time trial.
 Those taking L-citrulline had a finish time roughly 1.5 percent faster than those taking the placebo.